 Procurement professionals have had no lack of challenges over the past few years.
 With factors including inflation, ongoing supply chain disruptions, logistical disruptions, and extreme weather events, the case for attending Optimal ’22 is strong.

-Optimal ’22 will be held on November 8 and 9 at Las Vegas’ Paris Hotel.
+Optimal ’22 will be on November 8 and 9 at Las Vegas’ Paris Hotel.
 See the full list of Optimal ’22 speakers, presenters, and sponsors here.
 Then, make sure you register so you don’t miss out on the insight and innovation thriving in the procurement and supply chain industry.

 We hope to see you there!